For our communication we depend largely on the traditional form of a

 three other languages.

-(français or French), which belong to the same, largest
+(français or 'French'), which belong to the same, the

-family of languages and are closely and less closely related to This
+world's largest, family of languages and are closely and less closely

-While these three documents are essential for translations into Zhezhong
+While these three documents are essential for translations into Deze Taal,

-Yuyan, Cette Langue and Deze Taal, they should at the same time guide,
+Zhezhong Yuyan and Cette Langue, respectively, they should at the same

-and, where possible, inspire, those persons and machines that work on or
+time guide, and, where possible, inspire, those persons and machines that

 Constructive criticisms and suggestions are